Serial Console Access¶

 Info

-If you prefeer a GUI tool to access the serial port but don't know what to choose, options on Linux desktops include CuteCom, and PuTTY among others; they provide point-and-click interfaces for selecting ports and baud rates.
+If you prefer a GUI tool to access the serial port but don't know what to choose, options on Linux desktops include CuteCom, and PuTTY among others; they provide point-and-click interfaces for selecting ports and baud rates.
 The only setting you will need to change is the 1,500,000 baud setting.

 - USB-C cable connecting the host to the Picocalc usb-c port.